-This learning opportunity is designed to teach you the skills that will help you get a job, apprenticeship or traineeship, or move up to a Level 2 course.
+This learning opportunity is designed to teach you the skills that will help you get a job, Apprenticeship or Pre-Apprenticeship Certificate for Employment (PACE), or move up to a Level 2 course.

 As a student, you will have a personal learning plan, which may include a choice of specialist subjects, including: Media, Sport, Health and Creative Arts.